Notes on the Geography of Peninsular India: Hyderabad: Palaces of the Nizams

 Sufficient banging and a reluctant watchman opens the door.
 Nobody's home.

-The same place, photographed in 1981, where there wasn't even a watchman.
+The same place, photographed in 1981, when there wasn't even a watchman.

 The seventh nizam, Mir Osman Ali Khan, padded around the place in slippers.
 Visiting British viceroys were known to have mistaken him for a disheveled servant.